SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     }

 The body of an extension declaration contains zero or more *declarations*.
-These *declarations* can include computed properties, computed static properties, instance methods, static and type methods, initializers, subscript declarations, and even class, structure, and enumeration declarations.
+These *declarations* can include computed properties, computed type properties, instance methods, type methods, initializers, subscript declarations, and even class, structure, and enumeration declarations.
 Extension declarations can't contain deinitializer or protocol declarations, stored properties, property observers, or other extension declarations.